Understanding Ohio’s Cycle of Corruption:

 Does following HB 6 make your head feel like a tangled knot of spaghetti?
 Yes, us too.
 Don’t feel bad that you find it hard to make head or tail of this whole mess: The HB 6/Householder machinations are hard to follow on purpose.
 They were trying to avoid accountability and pull strings without the voters knowing about it.
 The paper trail of “dark money” is opaque on purpose.
 The more difficult it is to sort out the nonprofit shell companies and pass-through organizations, stand ins, deadends, overlaps, and twists and turns, the harder it is to identify (let alone prosecute) any potential crimes.

 We’re here to help.
 On this page you will find links to a timeline of Householder Enterprise/House Bill 6 scandal, a list of key figures, FAQs, additional resources, and a history of corruption scandals in Ohio.
 But, the important thing to remember is that you don’t need to follow every twist and turn to know bribery and corruption are wrong and must be punished, and our laws must be changed so that this doesn’t keep happening again and again.

 Common Cause Ohio has been a leading voice for government accountability for five decades, and we aren’t stopping anytime soon.

 Executive Director Catherine Turcer has been researching money in politics since 2000.
-She recently participated in a podcast, Ohio Politics Explained: What is Dark Money?
+Turcer participated in a podcast, Ohio Politics Explained: What is Dark Money?
 How was it used in the House Bill 6 scandal?